munificent/craftinginterpreters/book/functions.md

 is almost always a bug, and it's a mistake I do make in practice.
 Given that, the sooner the implementation draws my attention to it, the better.
 So for Lox, we'll take Python's approach.
-Before invoking the callable, we check to see if the argument list's length matches the callable's arity:
+Before invoking the callable, we check to see if the argument list's length matches the callable's arity.

 ^code check-arity (1 before, 1 after)

-That requires a new method on the LoxCallable interface to ask it its arity:
+That requires a new method on the LoxCallable interface to ask it its arity.

 ^code callable-arity (1 before, 1 after)